Checkmarx/kics/docs/queries/terraform-queries.md

 |BOM - AWS SQS<br/><sup><sub>baecd2da-492a-4d59-b9dc-29540a1398e0</sub></sup>|<span style="color:#CCC">Trace</span>|Bill Of Materials|A list of SQS resources specified.
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.|<a href="https://kics.io">Documentation</a><br/>|

 ### GCP
-Bellow are listed queries related with Terraform GCP:
+Below are listed queries related with Terraform GCP: